nxtedition/create-caspar-graphics/README.md

 Builds your graphics for production to the `dist` folder.<br>

-It correctly bundles React in production mode and optimizes the build for the best performance, and then inlines every graphic into itws own HTML file.
+It correctly bundles React in production mode and optimizes the build for the best performance, and then inlines every graphic into its own HTML file.

 > **Tip**: use `--include` (shorthand `-i`) or `--exlude` (shorthand `-e`)  to control which graphics get built.